Saadmairaj/tkmacosx/README.md

 ColorVar of tkmacosx set same color to each widget it is assigned to.
 As ColorVar is a tkinter variable wrapper so it will change the color of widgets whenever the change is made to ColorVar instances.
 ColorVar takes HEX values and all the color names which tkinter supports but the `get()` method returns only the HEX value.
 It will work with all of the following keyword arguments of different widgets *(eg:- `Canvas`, `Frame`, `Button`, `Label`, Canvas items, ...)*. ***'fg', 'foreground', 'bg', 'background', 'activebackground', 'activeforeground', 'disabledforeground', 'highlightbackground', 'highlightcolor', 'selectforeground', 'readonlybackground', 'selectbackground', 'insertbackground', 'disabledbackground', 'activefill', 'activeoutline', 'disabledfill','disabledoutline', 'fill', 'outline'*** *(might work with more but have not tested).*

 - Configurable options for a ColorVar variable.
-For example `ColorVar(root, options=value, ...)`
+Syntax: `ColorVar(root, options=value, ...)`

     | Options 	| Description                                                                                                                                                  	|
     |---------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------	|